Locations:

 Can the COVID-19 vaccine cause transverse myelitis (TM)?

-Post-vaccination transverse myelitis cases have been reported from two days to three months after vaccination against hepatitis B virus, measles–mumps–rubella, diphtheria–tetanus–pertussis and others.
-Recently, some cases of TM from one to 14 days after COVID-19 vaccination have also been reported.
+Post-vaccination transverse myelitis cases have been reported from two days to three months after vaccination against COVID-19, hepatitis B virus, measles–mumps–rubella, diphtheria–tetanus–pertussis and others.

 Although scientists haven’t found the exact cause of this reaction, one theory suggests that the vaccination may have excited an autoimmune process.
 It’s very important to know that extensive research has proven that vaccinations are safe, and the potential link to TM may only be coincidental or, at worst, a very rare complication.